CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Abstract

 \section{Abstract}

 Vision--Language--Action (VLA) models often use intermediate representations to connect multimodal inputs with continuous control, yet spatial guidance is often injected implicitly through latent features.
 We propose \textbf{CorridorVLA}, which predicts sparse \emph{spatial anchors} as incremental physical changes (e.g., $\Delta$-positions) and uses them to impose an explicit tolerance region in the training objective for action generation.
-The anchors define a corridor that guides a flow-matching action head: trajectories whose implied spatial evolution falls outside it receive corrective gradients, while minor deviations from contacts and execution noise are permitted.
-On the more challenging LIBERO-Plus benchmark, CorridorVLA yields consistent gains across both SmolVLA and GR00T, improving success rate by $3.4\%$--$12.4\%$ over the corresponding baselines; notably, our GR00T-Corr variant reaches a success rate of $83.21\%$.
+The anchors define a tolerance corridor that guides a flow-matching action head: trajectories whose implied spatial evolution falls outside the corridor receive corrective gradients, while small trajectory deviations remain tolerated by the training objective.
+CorridorVLA improves SmolVLA by 4.45 percentage points on LIBERO and improves SmolVLA and GR00T by 12.37 and 7.98 percentage points, respectively, on the more challenging LIBERO-Plus benchmark.
+Notably, under the same single-policy 4-in-1 setting, where one policy is jointly trained and evaluated across all task suites, GR00T-Corr achieves an 83.21\% success rate.
 These results indicate that action-aligned physical cues can provide direct and interpretable constraints for generative action policies, complementing spatial guidance encoded in visual or latent forms.
-Code will be publicly available at \url{https://github.com/corridorVLA}.
+The code and released model checkpoints are publicly available at \url{https://github.com/lidc54/corridorVLA} and \url{https://huggingface.co/lidc/CorridorVLA}, respectively.